openintegrationhub/placetel-connector/README.md

-# placetel-connector
+# Placetel Connector
-Capable of fetching and pushing contacts to placetel
+Capable of fetching and pushing contacts to Placetel.
+Currently in development.